DanielIrvine/NoughtsAndCrosses/core/README.md

 X always plays first, O always plays second.
 Play alternates until the game is over.

-If the next player is a `ComputerPlayer`, you can simply call `play_turn!' to make a move.
+If the next player is a `ComputerPlayer`, you can simply call `play_turn!` to make a move.

     game.play_turn!